-Journaling has been a godsend for me
+Journaling has been a Godsend

 - Writing calms and relaxes me.
 It allows my mind to become free as I dump all my negativity out on paper.

 - It helps express myself and my creativity.
 Freewriting can be very creative.
 Coming from your inner light, it is an expression of who you are and what you stand for.

 - It is both a private place and a sounding board.
 You can talk to yourself, your journal, or God.

 - It helps with my anxiety and worrying.
 Keeping a worry journal or worrying only at certain times on paper has helped me.

 - It helps me to connect with God.
 I keep a daily prayer journal and gratitude list.

 How do you choose a journal that is best for you?

 There are many types of diaries and journals out there to choose from: one line a day and guided journals, fancy leather and moleskin diaries, or even a plain notebook.
 What is your budget?
 They can cost just a few bucks to $50 and up.